AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-07-09-jekyll-comment-system-github-issues.md

 I use the first line to make my own comments stand out with an `Author` badge and the second to indicate that a comment has been edited.
 Neither functionality is super important; it's just there to make this look even more like a true comment system.

 And that's it!
 You can now add comments to your Jekyll blog with relative ease.
+All that's left now is for you to add your own styling and even rearrange the HTML as you please.

 Drop me a line down below if you run into any problems or if you see any areas for improvement.